synheart-ai/synheart-behavior/CONTRIBUTING.md

 ## 🙏 Thank You

-Thank you for helping build Synheart Behavior — a privacy-respecting foundation for understanding digital interaction patterns responsibly.
+Thank you for helping build Synheart Behavior: A privacy-respecting foundation for understanding digital interaction patterns responsibly.

 **Author**: Israel Goytom
 **Organization**: Synheart Research & Engineering